markive/PowerBI-visuals/README.md

 ## What is included

 1. Source code of all the visuals used in Power BI
+2. Source code of **Synoptic Panel by SQLBI**
-2. Source code of **Bullet Chart by SQLBI**
+3. Source code of **Bullet Chart by SQLBI**
-3. Source code of **Card with States by SQLBI**
+4. Source code of **Card with States by SQLBI**
-4. A Playground app to help you try out the existing visuals, and experiment with the ones you have created
+5. A Playground app to help you try out the existing visuals, and experiment with the ones you have created

 ## Getting Started